 I cannot begin to tell you the pleasure it has given me to come back to North Brookfield today.
 It was 51 years ago on the Fourth of July that I played my last ball game on this common … And I lost that one too.
 I don’t know if I have set foot on this field since.

-Mack had returned to North Brookfield 34 years earlier to attend Martin Bergen's funeral.
-Only two other had joined him for the sad ceremony: his Only three people attended his funeral: his brother Bill Bergen and his teammate Billy Hamilton.
+Mack had returned to North Brookfield 34 years earlier to attend Martin Bergen’s funeral.
+Only two others had joined him for the sad ceremony: his brother Bill Bergen and his teammate Billy Hamilton.

 The inscription on the monument read, “In memory of Martin Bergen, 1871–1900.
 Member of the Boston National League Club.
 Erected in appreciation of his contribution to American’s national game.”